OfficeDev/office-js-docs/reference/outlook/preview/Recurrence.md

 #### recurrenceProperties :[RecurrenceProperties](simple-types.md#recurrenceproperties)

-Gets or sets the properties of the recurrence.
+Gets or sets the properties of the recurring appointment series.
+Gets the properties of the recurring meeting series.

 ##### Type: